Join the fastest-growing part of Australian Cricket

 Young female cricketers at Leeming are given the opportunity to play community cricket in a happy and safe environment.
 We emphasize that all girls are placed in a Format that is suitable for their development so they have guaranteed full participation.

-Some of our female players over the last couple of seasons have had individual success representing at State level and the recently introduced U17 Premier Youth League competition on turf.
+Some of our female players over the last couple of seasons have also had individual success which should be recognised, representing our State and the recently introduced U17 Premier Youth League competition on turf.
 These are: